 Complete an official application form.

-Have SAT scores or the comparable ACT Assessment Program scores mailed to the Office of Admissions.
+Have SAT scores or ACT scores mailed to the Office of Admissions.
 A minimum SAT composite score of 970, with at least 430 minimum on verbal and at least 400 minimum on math, or a minimum ACT composite score of 21, with at least 18 minimum on verbal and at least 16 minimum on math.

 Submit a completed joint enrollment application and advisement form.